Lips7/Matcher/matcher_py/README.md

 * `MatchPinYin`: Convert all unicode Chinese characters to pinyin with boundaries.
   * `你好` -> `␀ni␀␀hao␀`
   * `西安` -> `␀xi␀␀an␀`
-* `MatchPinYinChar`: Convert all unicode Chinese characters to pinyin without boundaries
+* `MatchPinYinChar`: Convert all unicode Chinese characters to pinyin without boundaries.
   * `你好` -> `nihao`
   * `西安` -> `xian`